 How cold it is, how long you’ll be outside and what kind of activity you’ll be doing are all things to consider.
 Is it just below freezing (-5°C or 23°F) or extremely cold (-25°C or -13°F)?
 Is there a lot of humidity or wind?
 Are you going to be moving around or not?
 Are you staying out an hour or a whole evening?

-By asking yourself these questions, you’ll be able to choose the right clothes: waterproof boots for walking in the slush, thermal underwear and woollen socks for extreme cold, snow pants for playing in the snow, and so on.
+By asking yourself these questions, you’ll be able to choose the right clothes: waterproof boots for walking in the slush, thermal underwear and wool socks for extreme cold, snow pants for playing in the snow, and so on.
 Keep this Scandinavian saying in mind, “there’s no such thing as bad weather, only bad clothes!”

 Know when to suit up